 LearnPress has mastered the art of integrations (and up-selling).
-While the core plugin is free and allows you to create a course, doing almost anything else will result in you needing to install a plugin – either free or paid.
+While the core LMS plugin is free and allows you access to online course setup, doing almost anything else will result in you needing to install an add-on plugin – either free or paid.

-With free plugins, you can whitelist courses for some or all students, review courses and enroll students, import and export courses, and enable payments.
-LearnPress allows you to use big-name plugins like BuddyPress which allows you to communicate with students and instructors.
-Other than that most other features require you to pay.
+With free LMS plugins, you can whitelist courses for some or all students, review courses and enroll students, import and export courses, and enable payments.
+LearnPress allows you to use big-name plugins like BuddyPress, which allows you to communicate with students and instructors.
+Other than that, most other features require you to pay.

-LearnPress reviews are on the whole pretty mixed.
+LearnPress reviews are, on the whole, pretty mixed.
 It ranges anywhere from 1 to 4 stars.
-A lot of the complaints are about the number of premium plugins and the total lack of customer support.
+A lot of the complaints from LearnPress users are about the number of premium plugins and the total lack of customer support.

-While the lack of customer support is frustrating, if you're using a free plugin to generate income then you have to expect that LearnPress is going to want a slice of the pie at some point.
-On the other hand, the ease of use and integrations receive glowing reviews.
+While the lack of customer support is frustrating, if you're using a free WordPress LMS plugin to generate income, then you have to expect LearnPress to want a slice of the pie at some point.
+On the other hand, the ease of use and integrations mean this LMS plugin receives glowing reviews.

 LearnPress Pros and Cons

 As with most software, LearnPress has its own pros and cons.
-Here are a few things you may want to take into consideration before deciding which is best for you.
+Here are a few things you may want to take into consideration before deciding which LMS plugin is best for you.

 - The core plugin is free